Tomer2003/Ex4/README.md

 # algorithms for graph path search in matrix

-1. BFS
+1. BFS.

-2. DFS
+2. DFS.

-3. A*
+3. A*.

 # Status

-1. There is no path in the matrix .
+1. There is no path in the matrix.

 2. Incorrect solve message.

 3. Server can't write or read from file.

-4. Server has a bind exception .
+4. Server has a bind exception.

 5. Server has a listen exception.